Rightmove (LON:RMV) Stock Price Down 12.5% – What’s Next?

-A number of equities analysts have recently issued reports on RMV shares.
-Peel Hunt restated a “buy” rating and issued a GBX 885 price objective on shares of Rightmove in a research note on Friday.
-Royal Bank Of Canada lifted their target price on shares of Rightmove from GBX 750 to GBX 805 and gave the company a “sector perform” rating in a research report on Monday, July 28th.
-JPMorgan Chase & Co. reissued an “underweight” rating on shares of Rightmove in a research report on Friday, October 10th.
-Deutsche Bank Aktiengesellschaft restated a “buy” rating and set a GBX 815 price target on shares of Rightmove in a research note on Monday, July 28th.
-Finally, Berenberg Bank upped their price objective on Rightmove from GBX 795 to GBX 850 and gave the company a “buy” rating in a research note on Tuesday, July 29th.
-Three equities research analysts have rated the stock with a Buy rating, one has issued a Hold rating and one has given a Sell rating to the company.
-Based on data from MarketBeat.com, the stock has an average rating of “Hold” and an average price target of GBX 796.40.
+Several equities research analysts have recently weighed in on the company.
+JPMorgan Chase & Co. reiterated an “underweight” rating on shares of Rightmove in a research note on Friday, October 10th.
+Deutsche Bank Aktiengesellschaft reaffirmed a “buy” rating and issued a GBX 815 price target on shares of Rightmove in a research note on Monday, July 28th.
+Royal Bank Of Canada lifted their price objective on Rightmove from GBX 750 to GBX 805 and gave the company a “sector perform” rating in a report on Monday, July 28th.
+Peel Hunt restated a “buy” rating and issued a GBX 885 target price on shares of Rightmove in a research note on Friday.
+Finally, Berenberg Bank upped their target price on shares of Rightmove from GBX 795 to GBX 850 and gave the stock a “buy” rating in a report on Tuesday, July 29th.
+Three equities research analysts have rated the stock with a Buy rating, one has given a Hold rating and one has issued a Sell rating to the company.
+Based on data from MarketBeat, the stock has an average rating of “Hold” and an average price target of GBX 796.40.

 Rightmove plc, together with its subsidiaries, operates online digital property advertising and information portals in the United Kingdom and internationally.
 The company operates through Agency, New Homes, and Other segments.
 The Agency segment provides property resale and letting advertising services on its platforms.